chadmcrowell/k8s-up-and-running/kubectl/cheat-sheet.md

 # run a pod to troubleshoot dns and get a shell to it
 kubectl run dnstools --image infoblox/dnstools --rm -it -- bash

+# start a pod named 'debug-pod' and get a shell to the container (keeping it running after exit)
+kubectl run debug-pod --image=busybox -it

 # create a pod yaml file named pod.yml
 kubectl run nginx --image=nginx --dry-run=client -o yaml > pod.yml